 Breast cancer is a political issue.
 The federal government is the largest funder of biomedical research.
 Laws regulate and support access to care and health care systems.
 Third party payors are subject to state and federal regulations.
 In fact, every aspect of breast cancer is touched by public policy.
 It is key that those who influence that policy are educated and trained and have no agenda other than to save lives, and to end breast cancer.

-In order to ensure this, NBCC informs, trains, and directs patients and others in effective advocacy efforts.
-Nationwide, the women and men we have trained are shaping breast cancer public policy by participating in legislative, scientific and regulatory decisions; promoting critical analysis of breast cancer information and media coverage; and actively working to change all systems that impact our Breast Cancer Deadline 2020® mission to end breast cancer by January 1, 2020.
+To ensure this, NBCC informs, trains and directs patients and others in effective advocacy efforts.
+Nationwide, the women and men we have trained are shaping breast cancer public policy by participating in legislative, scientific and regulatory decisions; promoting critical analysis of breast cancer information and media coverage; and actively working to change all systems that impact our Breast Cancer Deadline 2020® mission to know how to end breast cancer by January 1, 2020.

-$150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2014: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers."
+$150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2018: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
+The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model which has proven to be accountable to the public and has produced extraordinary results.
 NBCC seeks continued funding for this successful program.

-Guaranteed Access to Quality Care for All: Ensuring access to quality, evidence-based health care has been a top priority of NBCC for many years and is an essential component of the Breast Cancer Deadline 2020® goal of ending breast cancer.
-NBCC works to identify, advocate for, and support the implementation of laws such as the "Patient Protection and Affordable Care Act" which mark important steps forward in access to quality health care for individuals with, and at risk of, breast cancer.
+Guaranteed Access to Quality Care for All: Ensuring access to quality, evidence-based health care has been a top priority of NBCC for many years and is an essential component of Breast Cancer Deadline 2020®.
+Prior to the passage of the Affordable Care Act (ACA), the NBCC grassroots Board of Directors approved a Framework for a Health Care System Guaranteeing Access to Quality Health Care for All which built on NBCC’s Principles for Quality Care.
+In 2010, NBCC endorsed and advocated for the passage and implementation of ACA which marked important steps forward in access to quality health care for individuals with, and at risk of, breast cancer.
+The Coalition opposes and will work to defeat any and all efforts to repeal the ACA or replace it with something less expansive.
 In addition, NBCC remains committed to protecting vital existing programs such as the Medicaid Breast and Cervical Cancer Treatment Program (Medicaid BCCTP) and critically examining any proposed changes to programs such as Medicare in order to determine the impact they would have on this population.

-Ensuring the Participation of Educated Patient Advocates in all Levels of Health Care Decision Making: NBCC continues to work to ensure that educated patient advocates have a "seat at the table” in all levels of health care decision making which affects their lives.
+Ensuring the Participation of Educated Patient Advocates in all Levels of Health Care Decision Making: NBCC continues to work to ensure that educated patient advocates who represent a constituency, have a meaningful “seat at the table” in all levels of health care decision making which affects their lives.